1922–23 Port Vale F.C. season: Second Division

 The releasing of numerous experienced players in pre-season necessitated the signing of numerous new attacking players, namely Millwall winger Patrick Donoghue; 'robust' inside-right Jack Gordon from Queen's Park; James Smith from Plymouth Argyle; and Tom Reid from Ayr United.

-The season opened with two defeats in August, and though things soon turned around it became clear that goals were at a premium.
+The season opened with two defeats in August, and though things soon turned around, it became clear that goals were at a premium.
 To solve this problem experienced winger Billy Harrison was signed from Manchester United.
-The "Valiants" duly did the double over the "Red Devils" with a 2–1 win at Old Trafford, and a 1–0 win at home thanks to a Harrison strike.
-Following an injury to the player the club suffered something of a blip in November.
-The following month the club spent £100 to bring Tom Butler from Darlaston.
-By the end of the calendar year the club were at the top end of the table, however a loss of form in January caused them to slip back down the table.
-In February, young Arthur Prince was promoted from the reserves and helped the club go four games unbeaten.
-The Vale finished out the season on hot and cold spells and ended up narrowly avoiding relegation.
+He made his debut at the Old Recreation Ground in a 1–0 loss to Coventry City on 16 September, during which there was "persistent barracking" from a section of the crowd.
+James Smith badly twisted his knee the following week in a goalless draw at Clapton Orient.
+Three successive wins followed, however, which included a double over promotion-chasing Manchester United with a 2–1 win at Old Trafford and a 1–0 win at home thanks to a Harrison strike.
+Harrison suffered a broken ankle in November, though, and the team's form suffered.
+The following month, the club spent £100 to bring Tom Butler from Darlaston.
+By the end of the calendar year the club were at the top end of the table, however, a loss of form in January despite the return to fitness of Harrison caused them to slip back down the table.